abdeljalil-senhaji/DNAMethBS_pipeline/README.md

 cd DNAmethBS_pipeline
 ```
 - Configure config.yml according to the instructions the file.
-- Configure submit_SLURM.sh to defene cpu and memory resources for each rule and lunch the workflow.
+- Configure submit_SLURM.sh to define cpu and memory resources for each rule and lunch the workflow.

 #### Step 2: Configure workflow